wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.1.9 =
+* Fix: Crawler triggering update cron job threw error about show_message() being redeclared at end of update.
+Fixed.
+* Fix: Live traffic cities were incorrect and did not match country blocking block effects under certain conditions.
+Fixed.
+* Fix: If a site database contained a table with dashes in the table name, we would throw an error at the end of every scan.
+Fixed.
+* Improvement: Upgraded country DB to newest version.
+* Improvement: Changed live traffic geo location caching to be 24 hours instead of a week so that geo DB updates for live traffic on our servers take effect sooner.
+* Improvement: Ignoring .sql files in scans which are usually backups and contain many false positives, unless high sensitivity scanning is enabled.

 = 5.1.8 =
 * Fix: Option to disable config caching.
 You can find this new option at the bottom of the Wordfence options page.